 District/Travel Participation

-In preparation for the selection of players for LP's teams which will participate in the District 27 All-Star Tournaments, all 9 - 12 year-old players are invited to attend the all-star evaluations.
-Players will be notified of the evaluation times and dates by their managers.
-Whenever possible, the times and dates will also be posted on this website.
-Understand that attendance at the evaluations is not a prerequisite to making the All Star team nor does your participation guarantee you making a team.
-However, if your child cannot attend the clinics and would like to be considered, kindly notify your manager.
+In preparation for the selection of players for LP's teams which will participate in the District 27 All-Star Tournaments, all 9-12 year-old players are invited to attend the all-star evaluations.
+Players will be notified of the evaluation times and dates by the league and through TeamSnap.
+Players will be asked to register for evaluations to capture necessary player information.
+Understand that attendance at the evaluations is not a prerequisite to making the All-Star team nor does your participation guarantee you making a team.
+However, if your child cannot attend the evaluations and would like to be considered, kindly notify your manager and complete the registration.
 It should also be noted that participation in any other baseball program (i.e. AAU) has NO bearing on the selection of the Lower Perk teams.
-The All Star teams will be selected by a vote of the current division managers.
+The All-Star teams will be selected by a vote of the current division managers.

 LPLL District/ Travel Team Selection Overview